 Customer responsibilities are outlined in the following section:

-- Customer will allow ReliaQuest to create SSH key pairs for secure communication with ReliaQuest
+- Customer will allow ReliaQuest to create SSH key pairs for secure communication between Customer and ReliaQuest

-• Customer agrees to set up policy-based Site to Site Virtual Private Networking (VPN) tunnels in order to ensure proper routing between ReliaQuest and all customers.
+- Customer agrees to set up policy-based Site-to-Site Virtual Private Networking (VPN) tunnels to ensure proper routing between ReliaQuest and Customer.

-o By leveraging NAT, ReliaQuest is able to use a unique source for each customer which ensures a unique encryption domain regardless of the destination.
+- By leveraging Network Address Translation (NAT), ReliaQuest can use a unique source for each customer which ensures a unique encryption domain regardless of the destination.
 Every major firewall manufacturer supports at least interoperability with policy-based VPN devices.

-• Systems in scope will be directly accessible via the mutual site to site VPN
+- On premise systems in scope will be directly accessible via the mutual site to site VPN.

-- Customer will communicate in advance to ReliaQuest, any change to the IP, Port, Hostname, parameters of the Site-to-Site VPN, or changes to any other technology in the scope of the agreement, or necessary for connecting to the technologies in the scope of the agreement, to ensure the delivery of the Ongoing Enablement activities are not substantively impacted
+- Customer will communicate in advance to ReliaQuest, any change to the IP, Port, Hostname, parameters of the Site-to-Site VPN, or changes to any other technology in scope of the Order, or necessary for connecting to the technologies in scope of the Order, to ensure the delivery of the Ongoing Enablement activities are not substantively impacted

-o For end user authentication, Customer’s technologies must be integrated with Active Directory, either directly through an LDAP(s) or Kerberos method, or indirectly via an Active Directory based SSO solution (SAML/OAuth); or via SSH, to include local accounts or Active Directory method.
+- For end user authentication, Customer’s technologies must be integrated with Active Directory, either directly through LDAP(s) or Kerberos method, or indirectly through SSO (SAML/OAuth) or via SSH to include local accounts

-- Customer is responsible for creating the required set of accounts that ReliaQuest will use in association to delivery of Ongoing Enablement
+- Customer is responsible for creating the required set of accounts that ReliaQuest will use in association with delivery of Ongoing Enablement

-o Customer will be required to create accounts within its Active Directory or LDAP, or locally for SSH in order for ReliaQuest to use the RQ access management solution which will facilitate access for the initial implementation timeline as well as for ongoing management
+- Customer will be required to create accounts within its Active Directory or LDAP, or locally for SSH for ReliaQuest to use the PAM Tool which will facilitate access for the initial implementation as well as for ongoing enablement

-• Customer will provide any additional access required to facilitate GreyMatter interaction with the Integrated Technologies identified in an Order
+- Customer will provide any additional access required to facilitate GreyMatter interaction with the GreyMatter Integrations identified in an Order